carmine560/blogger-posts/README.md

 ## Usage ##

-The functions require the variable `post_id` except for the function `bp_list_posts` and `bp_add_post`.
+The functions of the script `blogger-posts.sh` require the variable `post_id` to be assigned <!-- have --> a value except for the function `bp_list_posts` and `bp_add_post`.

 The functions `bp_add_post` and `bp_partially_update_post` have